Tornquist/tornquist.github.io/_posts/2015-05-01-online-toolbox.md

 And with that, the most important piece of the new tool was built.
 The ability to store student data quickly and adapt quickly without the need of a developer had been met.

-# Movement III: Season by Season
+# Movement III - Season by Season:

 With the concept of a student firmly ironed out, I needed to focus on actually making this tool useful for tracking student performance during a season.
 The original version of the tool supported gigs and other notes during a season, but at the end of the year everything had to be manually emptied out and cleaned up.
 After doing that once, I certainly did not wish to do it again.
 The concept of a season is simple, it has a start date and an end date.
 A season also has sections within it.
 Each student then is part of the section.
 A season's students are the sum of all of the student's within the associated sections.
 That concept was built out and then expanded.
 I built a way to track gigs, to add ranks (small groups) with a section, a way to track notes to directors, and a way for the leadership team to record reviews of student performance over time.
 Everything at its lowest form links back to a season though, and that simple fact keeps the tool clean.

-# Movement IV: Turning it On
+# Movement IV - Turning it On:

 After the first two months or so of development most of the base features had been built.
 I had a functioning model and I had developed a way to expand the tool quickly.
 Because I spent so much time focusing on the database structure I avoided a lot of pitfalls that could have caught me up later on.
 No matter how clean the tool was though, if it only ran on localhost on my laptop; that wouldn't really accomplish anything.